Make way for MAC x Disney! Say hey, its MAC x Disney!

 Price & Packaging: The Prince Jasmine x9 Eyeshadow Palette is a limited edition mini 9-pan eyeshadow palette that retails for $35.00 USD.
 The palette is packaged in gold-colored plastic with a see-through cover with intricate detailing stylized to match the theme of Aladdin.

-This palette is currently sold out on MAC’s online webstore, but is still available in some MAC and Ulta stores and at Macy’s (in the US).
+This palette is currently sold out on MAC’s online website, but is still available in some MAC and Ulta stores and at Macy’s (in the US).

 Eyeshadow Swatches: The 9-pan palette contains a mix of matte, metallic, and shimmer shadows inspired by the desert.
 I was pleasantly surprised with how effortlessly these shadows swatched on my arm because MAC’s eyeshadow formula is often described as dry (compared to other popular mainstream brands).